0xmic/algorithms-and-data-structures/README.md

-# Algorithms and Data Structures
+# Notes on Algorithms and Data Structures

-This repository contains explanations, implementations, and code examples of popular algorithms and data structures.
-Code examples will be based on popular programming languages with an emphasis on JavaScript.
+This repository contains examples of many popular algorithms and data structures.
+Examples will be based in popular programming languages with an emphasis on JavaScript.

-Each algorithm and data structure has its own  README with explanations and links for further reading.
+Each algorithm and data structure has its own separate README with related explanations and links for further reading.

-*☝ Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*
+* ☝ Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*

 ## Space/Time Complexity
+Algorithm complexity is a measure which evaluates the order of the count of operations performed by a given algorithm as a function of the size of the input data.
+Put simply, complexity is a rough approximation of the number of steps necessary to solve or execute an algorithm.

+An algorithm problem may have multiple solutions, and some solutions may be better than others.
+What makes one solution better than another is the solution's complexity.

+Complexity can be divided into:
+* Time: a measure of how fast a solution runs
+* Space: a measure of how much memory an algorithm uses

+When comparing two solutions, the better solution is the one with better space and time complexity.
+If one solution has better of one complexity and worse of the other, it is up to the programmer to choose the best solutions for the given use case.

+To perform an operation or function on a given data structure (or on the underlying set of data values) will take time and memory.
+Different data structures will have different time and space complexity ramifications for the functions and operations that they support.

 ## Data Structures
 A data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.